ligato/docs/docs/plugins/vpp-plugins.md

 ## GoVPPMux Plugin

-The GoVPPMux plugin allows a VPP plugin to talk to VPP through its own dedicated communication channel.  using connection multiplexing.
+The GoVPPMux plugin allows a VPP plugin to talk to VPP through its own dedicated communication channel using connection multiplexing.

 A VPP plugin interacts with VPP by asking the GoVPPMux plugin to obtain a communication channel.
 Behind the scenes, all channels share the same connection between the GoVPP core, and the VPP process.
 Plugin initialization creates the channel-to-multiplexed connection using the GoVPP core function.